julysfire/MSFS2020-Talkeetna_Region/README.md

 - **AK44 is an entire airstrip that is not currently in the base game**
     - A small airstrip on the Southern part of Talkeetna with the runway ending at the river.
 Beautiful fly ins over the river or the town center of Talkeetna.

-- Lots of fixes to the other airports including massive height fixes to the runways to make them useable (height/trees/ect)
+- Lots of fixes to the other airports including massive height fixes to the runways to make them - usable  (height/trees/ect)

 - Hand crafted airports and scenery of surrounding area
 - Handful of GA parking spots at each airport